Language wraps itself around, in, through and between everything that we teachers and learners do in the classroom.

 Language Policy Review

-This Language Policy is a working document which is reviewed at least annually by the Language Steering Committee.
+This Language Policy is a working document that is reviewed at least annually by the Language Steering Committee.